altmetric/cakefindr/06-the-cake-is-not-a-lie-team-two].md

-# 06 – The Cake Is Not A Lie – Team Two (Jonathan & Måel)
+# 06 – The Cake Is Not A Lie – Team Two (Jonathan & Mäel)

 Your team's job is to run the application in the Docker image `altmetric/cakefindr-keyserver-2`.
 This is an application that can provide part of the secret key required to decrypt the location of the cake in the UI.